 That Important Moment of Insight: When Inspiration Becomes Innovation

-I am (personally) vehemently opposed to those that try to force fit the silicon valley model of singular focus on one’s own venture and boot-strapping one’s financing beyond oblivion.
+I am (personally) vehemently opposed to those that try to force-fit the silicon valley model of singular focus on one’s own venture and boot-strapping one’s financing beyond oblivion.
 There have been countless examples of innovation occurring par parergon, that is, while working on something (on the side) in addition to one’s principal work.
-An idea, like lightening, may strike you when you least expect it.
+An idea, like lightning, may strike you when you least expect it.

 So the next time you are feeling frustrated that you have not come up with that entrepreneurial idea quite yet, just remember a young Swiss patent office clerk, that could not find his dream job for two years and went on to become one of the histories most distinguished thinkers.